Work, Employment and Society (2020)

 To complete a minor in Work, Employment and Society students must complete 60 points from the papers listed for Work, Employment and Society, including WKEMP100, and 15 points of other WKEMP coded papers.

-Note: There will be no new enrolments in Work, Employment and Society in 2020.
-Students enrolled in 2019 or previously should consult the Division of Arts, Law, Psychology and Social Sciences Office for programme advice.
+Note: There will be no new enrolments in Work, Employment and Society in 2021.
+Students enrolled previously should consult the Division of Arts, Law, Psychology and Social Sciences Office for programme advice.

 On this page

 A Graduate Certificate is available to graduates who have not included Work, Employment and Society at an advanced level in their first degree.
 Each programme of study for the Graduate Certificate must include WKEMP201 and WKEMP300.